HIGHLIGHTS-Hong Kong's 2012/2013 budget

 (Adds details)

-HONG KONG, Feb 1 Hong Kong on Wednesday posted a provisional budget surplus of HK$66.7 billion for the 2011/2012 fiscal year ending in March, significantly higher than its forecast surplus of HK$3.9 billion.

-Analysts said revenue from land sales and property transactions, thanks to a frothy real estate market, helped swell the city's finances.
-For 2010/2011, Hong Kong reported a surplus of $71.3 billion, the second highest on record.

-Hong Kong unveiled a budget aimed at appeasing disgruntled lower-income groups with the announcement of a personal income tax rebate of up to 75 percent for the 2011/2012 fiscal year.
+HONG KONG Feb 1 Hong Kong unveiled a budget on Wednesday aimed at appeasing disgruntled lower-income groups with the announcement of a personal income tax rebate of up to 75 percent for the 2011/2012 fiscal year.

 In his last annual budget speech to the legislature on Wednesday, Financial Secretary John Tsang said the government would increase land supply and waive property rates for fiscal 2012/2013.